Content warning: This post contains mentions of stillbirth some readers may find triggering.

 And on top of feeling this overwhelming and insurmountable grief, there is something truly tragic that parents are expected to do.

-And that is to find clothes for their children to be buried in.
+That is to find clothes for their children to be buried in.

 They need to find a gown.
 Or pick through bins of donated clothing to try and find something appropriate.